GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 #### Storing and reusing the results from an execution

-The results obtained in function `execute` can be stored for other objects (ModuleProcessors, ActionExecuters) to use and base their logic upon them.
+The results obtained in function `execute` can be stored for other objects (ComponentProcessors, ActionExecuters) to use and base their logic upon them.
 For instance, a module is able to load data or not depending on the success or not of an execution.

 Storing and accessing the execution results is done through function `setResult` and `getResult` from the `ActionExecution_Manager` object.
 For instance, an ActionExecuter to create a comment will store the new comment ID: